Information for primary health care providers

 Booking details for Gippsland’s six Respiratory Clinics are below:

 - Wonthaggi Respiratory Clinic – 42 Murray Street (via Biggs Drive), open weekdays 1-5pm.
-The clinic will be CLOSED on the AFL grand final public holiday this Friday 23 October and re-open on Monday 26 October.
-Book online or phone 0492 036 568.
+The clinic is currently closed on Fridays but will resume Friday opening on 11 December, Book online or phone 0492 036 568.

-- Bairnsdale Respiratory Clinic – at 20 Forge Creek Road, Bairnsdale (via corner of Forge Creek Road and Payne Street), open Monday, Tuesday, Thursday and Friday.
-Bairnsdale Respiratory Clinic will be CLOSED on the AFL grand final public holiday this Friday 23 October and on Melbourne Cup Day, Tuesday 3 November.The clinic WILL be open on the Wednesday of those weeks (including tomorrow, 21 October).
+- Bairnsdale Respiratory Clinic – at 20 Forge Creek Road, Bairnsdale (via corner of Forge Creek Road and Payne Street), open Monday, Tuesday, Wednesday, Thursday and Friday.
 Book online or phone 4116 2014.
 Appointment needed, no referral.

 Other testing facilities are also available (symptomatic and asymptomatic) at some hospitals and community health services including some outreach capacity.